riperiperi/FreeSO/TSOClient/TSOClient/Readme.txt

 This project also relies on SimsLib.
 It was deleted from the project's folder, to save space.
 It already exists in 'Other\tools\'.
+In addition to SimsLib, this project relies on Bass.NET.
+It has to be installed from Bass24.Net.zip in order for the project to compile.
+Then in order to debug the project (run it), bass.dll has to be extracted from bass24.zip to bin\Debug, in addition to copying over the Lua scripts from the LuaScripts folder.